openebs-archive/openebs-docs/docs/FAQ.md

   ```

-2.Check the mount path on disk sdb using the following command:
+2. Check the mount path on disk sdb using the following command.

   ```
   root@OpenEBSt# mount | grep /dev/sdb | more